 - Cross-platform functionality

 Overview: RouteXL is a route planning tool that helps users find the best multi-stop route for service calls, deliveries, and pickups.
 The free plan allows users to optimize routes with up to 20 stops.
 Users can also enter addresses directly into the app or import them from an existing spreadsheet, and the app will send those addresses to third-party geocoding services like Mapbox, Bing, MapQuest, or Photon at no additional charge.
-Premium plans, on the other hand, use Google’s geocoding API to verify addresses, which is considered to be more accurate than the options we’ve just listed.
+On the other hand, Premium plans use Google’s geocoding API to verify addresses, which is considered more accurate than the options we’ve just listed.

 Ultimately, RouteXL is one of the better free options out there, but it performs only two functions: route optimization and geocoding.
 That means you’re missing several key features like route monitoring, real-time notifications, proof-of-delivery, and a mobile app for drivers.